 Mr. Delgado had some keepsakes that he shared with us.
 Two old-style black-page photo albums filled with behind-the-scenes pictures.
 Or rather, copies of them; he had once lent the albums to someone who had copied all the pictures, then pasted the copies in the albums and mailed them back to him, keeping the originals.
 Mr. Delgado never got them back, and he never lent the albums out again.

-I’d never seen any of these snapshots before, but many of them have been published since, and here are a couple:
+I’d never seen any of these snapshots before, but many of them have been published online since (maybe even courtesy of the scumbag thief who stole them from Mr. Delgado in the first place), and here are a couple:

 Delgado (on scaffold at left) and others working on the full-size bust of Kong…